hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-web-domain admin example.com yes

-The function for suspending the site's operation.
+This function for suspending the site's operation.
 After blocking it all visitors will be redirected to a web page explaining the reason of suspend.
 By blocking the site the content of all its directories remains untouched.

 *******************************************************************